 - Avoid or limit alcohol and caffeine.

-- Eat a heart-healthy diet that’s low in salt and saturated fat.
+- Eat a heart-healthy diet that’s low in sodium and saturated fat and trans fat.

 - Eat less salt and salty foods.